abiosoft/blog/content/about.md

 hidePagination: true
 ---

-A tech enthusiast and a seasoned and versatile tinkerer of software and computers.
+A tech enthusiast and a seasoned and versatile tinkerer of softwares and computers.

 > _"Abiola is a joy to work with and an asset to any development team."_